androidthings/contrib-drivers/ws2812b/README.md

 * A 0 bit is defined by a high voltage pulse with a duration of 400 ns which is followed by a low voltage pulse of 850 ns
 * Each pulse can have a deviation of +/- 150 ns

 At the moment there is no direct solution to send such short timed pulses with **different durations** by the API of Android Things.
-There is however the [Serial Peripheral Interface (SPI)](https://developer.android.com/things/sdk/pio/spi.html) which is only able to send short timed pulses with the **exact same** duration:
+There is however the [Serial Peripheral Interface (SPI)](https://developer.android.com/things/sdk/pio/spi.html) which can send bits as pulses with the **exact same** duration:
 * This duration is indirectly defined by the frequency of the SPI.
 * A transmitted 1 bit results in a short high voltage pulse at the SPI MOSI (Master Out Slave In) pinout
 * A transmitted 0 bit results in a short low voltage pulse at the MOSI pinout